March On! ...the history of the

 The Toronto Optimists Drum Corps

-This website celebrates the rich history of the Toronto Optimists Drum and Bugle Corps.
+This website celebrates the rich histories of the Toronto Optimists Drum and Bugle Corps.
 The corps had its first performance in 1958 and competed for the last time in 1975.
 In 1958, the corps' first year of competition, the Optimists won the Canadian National Championships.
 The Optimists then made drum corps history by winning the Canadian Nationals title for 11 consecutive years — winning every year from 1958 through 1968!
 No other drum corps has ever had such a successful winning streak.

 Of course, The Optimists did not magically appear.
 Nor did they simply disappear.
 This website includes information about the Optimists Family Tree, the precursors to and the successors of the Toronto Optimists.
 These include the: